-Initial Time Activity When Frame Completed EARLY The mentor will demonstrate or disc uss working with a diagnostician/assessment personnel to cho oose and FALL modify appropriate assessment tools .
-(Helpful resource: Making Evaluation Meaningful) E FALL The mentor and protégé will plan together visual adaptations for two (or more) different general academic areas (see list on the left) for at least one of the protégé's students.
+Initial When Completed Time Frame Activity , , , , , , , , , , , , , , , , , , , EARLY FALL The mentor will demonstrate or discuss working with a diagnostician/assessment personnel to choose and modify appropriate assessment tools.
+(Helpful resource: Making Evaluation Meaningful) Е FALL The mentor and protégé will plan together visual adaptations for two (or more) different general academic areas (see list on the left) for at least one of the protégé's students.
 The two adaptations should be for students who have differing visual capacities or be for students at different grade levels (see list on the right).
-(Helpful resource: Accommodations & Modifications) Core Academic Areas: Visual Capacity or Grade Level: Arts Education Reading / Language Arts Mathematics Physical Education Science/Health Social Studies Student with low vision Tactual learner Elementary student, Grade Middle school student, Grade High school student, Grade EARLY The menter will demonstrate or disc use working with a diagnostician (assessment personnal to she acc and FALL The mentor will demonstrate or discuss working with a diagnostician/assessment personnel to choose and modify appropriate assessment tools.
-(Helpful resource: Making Evaluation Meaningful) EARLY The mentor will discuss with the protégé the types of accommodations available for students with visual SPRING impairments to participate in statewide assessments and other formal testing events.
-ANY Review organization and study skills necessary for student functioning on or near grade level.
+(Helpful resource: Accommodations & Modifications) Core Academic Areas: Visual Capacity or Grade Level: Arts Education Reading / Language Arts Mathematics Physical Education Science/Health Social Studies Student with low vision Tactual learner Elementary student, Grade Middle school student, Grade High school student, Grade EARLY SPRING The mentor will discuss with the protégé the types of accommodations available for students with visual impairments to participate in statewide assessments and other formal testing events.
+Helpful resource: 31 11110 https://tea.texas.gov/student-assessment/testing/student-assessment-overview/accommodation-resources ANY Review organization and study skills necessary for student functioning on or near grade level.
 (Helpful resource: Organization and Study Skills) ANY The protégé will demonstrate to the mentor the planning and implementation of a lesson using a tactile graphic.
-ANY h students note-taking, research, and time & material manag lents who are blind. ement for
+ANY Mentor will share techniques to teach students note-taking, research, and time & material management for students with low vision and for students who are blind.